All of our unhappiness comes from our inability to be alone.– Jean de la Bruyere

-Initially my choice was respected, however after a few months, my behaviour was questioned and there was doubt around my happiness – how could I be happy spending so much time on my own?
+Initially, my choice was respected, however, after a few months, my behavior was questioned and there was doubt about my happiness – how could I be happy spending so much time on my own?
 Was I really happy?

 The truth is spending time alone is how I rediscovered my happiness.

 I had time to reflect on what made me happy and what had been causing me pain.
 I became aware of the people in my life who contributed positive energy and intentions and those who did not.
 Most importantly, for the first time in my life, I felt peace.